ihaveamac/9.6-dbgen-xmls/README.md

 <!-- Animal Crossing: Happy Home Designer (USA) -->
 ```

-And while you're at it, why not make a pull request on github, adding missing xmls, if you know how.
-But if you don't, there a lot of documentation on [Github help page](https://help.github.com/) that can help you.
+And while you're at it, why not make a pull request on Github, adding missing XMLs, if you know how.
+But if you don't how to make a pull request, there a lot of documentation on [Github help page](https://help.github.com/) with may help you.